 The Met Office ensemble system (MOGREPS)

-The Met Office Global and Regional Ensemble Prediction System (MOGREPS) is an ensemble system that produces uncertainty information, primarily for short-range forecasts.
+Information about the Met Office Global and Regional Ensemble Prediction System (MOGREPS)

 MOGREPS is primarily designed to aid the forecasting of rapid storm development, wind, rain, snow and fog.